magicmq/pyspigot/docs/writingscripts.rst

 * The second argument is the delay (in ticks) that the scheduler should wait before starting the task when it is registered.
 * The third argument is the interval (in ticks) that the task should be run.

-Therefore, on line 4, we register the task as a synchronous repeating task using ``tasks.scheduleRepeatingTask``.
+Therefore, on line 4, we register the task as a synchronous repeating task using ``scheduler.scheduleRepeatingTask``.
 This will return a task id, which we then store as a variable called ``task_id``.
 We store this task id in case we want to cancel our task later.
 Cancelling a task requires the task ID.

 To summarize:

 * Like listeners, tasks are defined as functions in your script.
 Task functions do not take any arguments and do not return anything.
 * All tasks must be registered with PySpigot's command manager.
-To schedule and run a synchronous repeating task, use ``tasks.scheduleRepeatingTask(function, delay, interval)``.
+To schedule and run a synchronous repeating task, use ``scheduler.scheduleRepeatingTask(function, delay, interval)``.

 Task Manager Usage
 ******************

 In addition to scheduling synchronous repeating tasks, the task manager has many other functions to schedule other types of tasks as well as stop tasks:

-* ``tasks.runTask(function)``: Run a synchronous task as soon as possible.
+* ``scheduler.runTask(function)``: Run a synchronous task as soon as possible.
 Takes the function to call when the task runs.
-* ``tasks.runTaskAsync(function)``: Run an asychronous task (a task on a thread other than the main server thread).
+* ``scheduler.runTaskAsync(function)``: Run an asychronous task (a task on a thread other than the main server thread).
 Takes the function to call when the task runs.
-* ``tasks.runTaskLater(function, delay)``: Run a synchronous task at some point in the future after the specified delay.
+* ``scheduler.runTaskLater(function, delay)``: Run a synchronous task at some point in the future after the specified delay.
 Takes the function to call when the task runs and the delay to wait (in ticks) before running the task.
-* ``tasks.runTaskLaterAsync(function, delay)``: Run an asynchronous task at some point in the future after the specified delay.
+* ``scheduler.runTaskLaterAsync(function, delay)``: Run an asynchronous task at some point in the future after the specified delay.
 Takes the function to call when the task runs and the delay to wait (in ticks) before running the task.
-* ``tasks.scheduleRepeatingTask(function, delay, interval)``: Run a synchronous repeating task that repeats every specified interval.
+* ``scheduler.scheduleRepeatingTask(function, delay, interval)``: Run a synchronous repeating task that repeats every specified interval.
 Takes the function to call each time the task runs, the delay to wait (in ticks) before running the task, and the interval (in ticks) at which the task should be run.
-* ``tasks.scheduleAsyncRepeatingTask(function, delay, interval)``: Run an asynchronous repeating task that repeats every specified interval.
+* ``scheduler.scheduleAsyncRepeatingTask(function, delay, interval)``: Run an asynchronous repeating task that repeats every specified interval.
 Takes the function to call each time the task runs, the delay to wait (in ticks) before running the task, and the interval (in ticks) at which the task should be run.
-* ``tasks.stopTask(id)``: Stop/Cancel a task.
+* ``scheduler.stopTask(id)``: Stop/Cancel a task.
 Takes the id of the task to stop.

 Configuration Files
 ###################

 With PySpigot, your scripts can load, access, and save to configuration files.
-All configuration files that scripts access using the config manager are automatically stored in the ``configs`` folder located within PySpigot's plugin folder.
+All configuration files that scripts access using the config manager are automatically stored in the ``config`` folder located within PySpigot's plugin folder.

 .. note:: This is not a comprehensive guide to working with config files.
 For more complete documentation on available methods/functions, see the Javadocs: https://hub.spigotmc.org/javadocs/spigot/org/bukkit/configuration/MemorySection.html.
 All methods listed here can be called from within your script.